Baconator

 The Baconator is a brand of cheeseburger introduced by the international fast-food restaurant chain Wendy's in 2007.
 The primary product consists of two quarter-pound beef patties topped with mayonnaise, ketchup, two slices of cheese, and six strips of bacon.
-Single and triple patty versions were formerly offered, as well as limited-time seasonal variants.
+Single and triple patty versions were also offered, as well as limited-time seasonal variants.

 The brand was later expanded with the Son of Baconator, which uses smaller patties, and the Breakfast Baconator, which replaces the hamburger patties with a sausage patty topped with an egg and a melted Swiss cheese sauce.

 History

 The Baconator was introduced in April 2007 as part of a "back to basics" reorganization by Wendy's new CEO Kerrii Anderson.
 The addition of the product was part of a push to add menu items intended to appeal to the 18- to 34-year-old demographic and expand late-night sales.
 This product and others, coupled with a new advertising program, contributed to an increase in store sales of approximately 11% during the period of five fiscal quarters ending in October 2007.